 Pram means five in Khmer and indeed the complex features the ruins of five towers.
-Historians don’t know much about the temple, although one theory goes that construction was never actually completed.
+Historians don’t know much about the temple, although one theory goes that its creators never actually finished building it.
 A further hypothesis is that the towers here formed part of a crematorium.

 Prasat Pram Temple, Koh Ker.

 Historians believe all five towers once housed lingas, although today the interiors are quite empty.
 The National Museum in Phnom Penh showcases a few pieces discovered here, including a damaged lion statue and a four-armed Vishnu sculpture.

 However, I was happy to see that not all the lingas had been raided for display in the Cambodian capital.
 Indeed half a dozen still lie scattered in various states of decay across the complex.